unstoppabledomains/dev-docs/getting-started/change-logs/resolution-go-changelog.md

 ---
-title: Resolution Go Change Log
+title: Resolution-Go Changelog | Unstoppable Domains Developer Portal
-description: This is the changelog page for Resolution Go Library, Unstoppable Domains.
+description: This is the changelog page for the Resolution-Go Library, Unstoppable Domains.
 editPage:
   disable: true
 ---

-# Resolution Golang Change Log
+# Resolution Golang Changelog

 ## 2.0.0